-Check that both chains of devices are terminated properly.
+Check that all devices on the SCSI chain are terminated properly.
 For information on setting SCSI ID numbers and terminating a SCSI chain, see Chapter 3 of this manual and the manuals that came with your SCSI equipment.

-Test the disk following the instructions that come next.
+■ Test the disk following the instructions that come next.